Spain in the 2023 Women's World Cup final: Fixtures, results, squad, scorers | Women's World Cup

 FIFA U-20 Women's World Cup: 2022

-In fact, including futsal and club competition, the only FIFA and UEFA senior or youth women's championship that Spanish teams have taken part in since 2020 and not reached the final was UEFA Women's EURO 2022, when they lost in the last eight to England (otherwise winning eight finals and losing three).
+In fact, including futsal and club competitions, the only FIFA and UEFA senior or youth women's championship that Spanish teams have contested since 2020 without reaching the final was UEFA Women's EURO 2022, where they lost in the last eight to England.
+Otherwise, they have won eight finals and lost three.

 Teresa Abelleira: WU19 EURO 2018